airsidemobile/JOSESwift/README.md

 It is designed in a way that it is easy to switch out the implementation for a specific cryptographic operation.
 Non-iOS users can easily add their own platform independent crypto implementation instead of the ones mentioned above.

-For security disclosures or related matters, please contact :warning: **Todo:** Add security contact address.
+For security disclosures or related matters, please contact <joseswift@airsidemobile.com>.

 ## Contributing